 The greatest advantages of cotton is it’s breathability.
 In hot weather, it’s a great option for keeping your body cool.
 Even though it may hold moisture longer than polyester, in hot weather, this actually becomes a way to keep your body cool.

 When choosing this fabric for your next order, keep in mind the end use of the apparel.
 Are you decorating for athletes who need a breathable, flexible fabric?
 Or are you decorating for electricians or welders who need a fabric that will not melt to their skin if it comes in contact with sparks?
 You will find that cotton is the best option for these professions.

-As we mentioned, Cotton can hold it’s fair share of moisture, which can be a problem for heat-applied transfers.
-The reason is because that moisture is released as steam as the heat press raises it to a high temperature.
+As we mentioned, cotton can hold it’s fair share of moisture, which can be a problem for heat-applied transfers.
+The reason is because moisture is released as steam as the heat press raises it to a high temperature.
 Not removing enough of the moisture will cause the adhesive to not attach to the fabric fibers properly.
 Your solution is to pre-press your fabric a little longer than normal to ensure all moisture is removed from the fabric before applying your transfer.